N'Djamena: Late 20th century

 Chad gained its independence from France in 1960.
 On 6 April 1973, President François Tombalbaye changed the city's name to N'Djamena (taken from the Arabic name of a nearby village, Niǧāmīnā, meaning "place of rest") as part of his authenticité program of Africanization.
 The city was occupied by Libya during the 1980–81 Libyan intervention as part of the Chadian–Libyan conflict, and the associated Transitional Government of National Unity.

-The city was partly destroyed during the Chadian Civil War, in 1979 and again in 1980.
+The city was partly destroyed during the Chadian Civil War in 1979 and again in 1980.
 In these years, almost all of the population fled the town, seeking refuge on the opposite bank of the Chari River in Cameroon, next to the city of Kousséri.
 The residents did not return until 1981–82, after the end of the clashes.
 Until 1984, facilities and services were subject to strict rationing, and schools remained closed.

-The period of turmoil in the city was started by the abortive coup attempted by the northerner Prime Minister Hissène Habré against the southerner President Félix Malloum: while Malloum and the national army loyal to him were defeated, the intervention in the battle of other northern factions rival to that of Habré complicated the situation.
+The period of turmoil in the city was started by the abortive coup attempted by the northern Prime Minister Hissène Habré against the southern President Félix Malloum: while Malloum and the national army loyal to him were defeated, the intervention in the battle of other northern factions rival to that of Habré complicated the situation.
 A temporary truce was reached in 1979 through international mediation, establishing the warlord Goukouni Oueddei as head of a government of national unity with his rival Habré as Defense Minister.
 The intense rivalry between Goukouni and Habré caused the eruption of new clashes in the city in 1980; N'Djamena found itself divided into sectors controlled by the various warlords.
 The tug-of-war reached a conclusion after many months only when Goukouni asked for the intervention of the Libyans, whose tanks overwhelmed Habré's defenses in the capital.

 Following differences between Goukouni and Muammar Gaddafi and international disapproval of Libyan intervention, the Libyan troops left the capital and Chad in 1981.
 This opened the door to Habré, who marched on N'Djamena, occupying the city with little resistance in 1982 and installing himself as the new president.
 He was eventually dislodged in a similar fashion in 1990 by a former general of his, Idriss Déby.

 The city had only 9,976 inhabitants in 1937, but a decade later, in 1947, the population had almost doubled to 18,435.
 In 1968, after independence, the population reached 126,483.
 In 1993, it surpassed half a million with 529,555.
-A good deal of this growth has been due to refugees fleeing into N'Djamena for security, although many people fled N'Djamena, also depending on the political situation.
-The city surpassed the million mark in population by the early 2010s.
+A good deal of this growth has been due to refugees fleeing into N'Djamena for security, although many people also fled N'Djamena, depending on the political situation.
+The city's population surpassed the million mark by the early 2010s.